tybomb21/tybomb21/README.md

 - 👋 Hi, I’m Tyler
 - 🌱 I’m a recent graduate.
-I earne my BS Computer Science focusing in Software Engineering
+BS Computer Science focusing in Software Engineering
 - I'm looking for jon oppourtunities that open the door into the tech world.
 - 📫 How to reach me tyllerrmorgan21@gmail.com
 - @tybomb_21